vippssommerstudenter2019/Documentation/docs/How it works - yaml guide.md

 	Contains:
 		- title			: The title of the popup.
 		- description	: The description / explanation of the element / phrase.
-		- linkTitle		: An, optional Title of the optional link.
+		- linkTitle		: [optional] An Title of the optional link.
-		- link			: Requires linkTitle, use to link to documentation / other resources.
+		- link			: [optional] Requires linkTitle, use to link to documentation / other resources.

 	Note: If you are stuck at creating a titles use simple questions or leading questions.